Vivaldo Semedo: Club career

 Semedo is a youth product of Povoense, and joined the youth academy of Sporting CP in 2018.
 On 6 May 2021, he signed his first professional contract with Sporting.
 In his final season with the Sporting U17s, he scored 23 goals in 24 games.
-On 25 August 2022, he transferred to Udinese signing a 3-year contract.
+On 25 August 2022, he transferred to Udinese signing a three-year contract.
 He made his professional and senior debut with Udinese as a late substitute in a 1–1 tie with Hellas Verona on 30 January 2023.

+On 24 January 2024, Udinese sent Semedo on loan to Eredivisie club Volendam until the end of the 2023–24 season.

+On 2 September 2024, Semedo was loaned to Vizela for the 2024–25 season.

 International career

 Semedo was born in Angola, and moved to Portugal at a young age.
 He is a youth international for Portugal, having played up to the Portugal U18s.